Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

 Tiredness as a result of cancer treatment can be very frustrating.
 Some people say it is the most difficult side effect to deal with.
-It might not go away even if you rest.
+It might not go away even after resting or sleeping.

-With some types of cancer drugs the tiredness may go on for weeks or months after you finish treatment.
-It is then called chronic fatigue.
+With some types of cancer drugs, fatigue may go on for weeks or months after you have finished treatment.
+Around 30 out of every 100 people (30%) may have fatigue for a few years after cancer treatment.
+This is called chronic fatigue.
 Chronic means long lasting.

-You and your relatives may underestimate how much fatigue can affect your daily life.
-Doctors can overlook it and you might feel that you have been left to cope alone.
-So it is important to tell your cancer specialist or nurse if you are very tired and have no energy.
+You and your relatives may underestimate how much tiredness can affect your daily life.
+Doctors can sometimes overlook it.
+You might feel that healthcare professionals have left you to cope alone.
+So, it is important to tell your cancer specialist or nurse if you are very tired and have no energy.

 Drugs that cause tiredness